Skip to content

 Getting the VAT refund sorted in Athens is only half the trip home.
 US Customs requires you to declare everything you acquired abroad — including jewelry — when you land back in the States.

 Returning US residents get an $800 personal exemption per person, duty-free.
 Go over that, and duty applies only to the amount above $800.
-Most fine jewelry falls under low or 0% duty rates, but the declaration itself is required either way, exemption or not.
+Most fine jewelry falls under low or 0% duty rates, but the declaration itself is required either way.

 The myth that trips people up: wearing the jewelry instead of packing it does not get you out of declaring it.
 CBP officers are trained to account for it either way — on your wrist or in your suitcase, it's the same declaration.